Three-quarters of the public, 75%, rate airports positively.

 This includes 27% rating this as very poor.

-Other Ipsos MORI research has found a strong conviction that housing supply is inadequate in terms of quantity and quality.
+Other Ipsos research has found a strong conviction that housing supply is inadequate in terms of quantity and quality.

 Environment & energy